N0taR0b0t/DataAnalysisLLM/README.md

 You will need to provide your files and a list of directories (delimited by newlines) in txt.txt.
 Then run `python main.py`.

-For more information, please read Final.pdf.
+For detailed information, please read Final.pdf.